lkiflatiron/phase-3-ruby-oo-class-variables-and-class-methods/README.md

 Album.count
 ```

-and return the number of existing albums.
-Let's build out this capability now.
+...and return the number of existing albums.
+Let's build out this capability
+now.

 ## Building Class Methods and Using Class Variables